 One is an allergic or inflammatory type response that kicks up the degranulation of mast cells.
 This can even be caused by stress.
 (Maybe you or someone you know has gotten hives when they were under a lot of stress...that is the mast cells of the skin going haywire, just like can happen in the bladder.)

 The second way a food can affect the bladder is as a chemical reaction on the nerves - think about caffeine and MSG - both stimulate bladder spasms or frequency.

 The third way is related to the acid/alkaline theory but isn't as clear as we would like it to be.
 Nearly everyone's urine pH bounces around all day long.
 The BODY pH needs to be kept at a fairly constant level or, simply put, we would die.
 So there are feedback mechanisms in our bodies to prevent wide swings of BODY pH.
 One of those feedback mechanisms is the urinary tract system.
 The BODY is kept at equilibrium by expending acidic or alkaline properties often through the urine. (see http://www.rnceus.com/ua/uaph.html for more information.)
 So as you go through the day, depending on what you consume, if you are exercising, or are under stress, your body is very hard at work trying to keep that pH steady.
 As a result, the URINE pH bounces around, as I said a bit ago, in an effort to maintain a steady BODY pH.

 Now, the next step in this thought process is to remember that most people have healthy bladders and are not even aware that this is happening.
-In our cases, however, we have wounds in our bladder - everywhere from tiny hemorrhages to full blown Hunner's ulcers.
+In our cases, however, we have wounds in our bladder - everything from tiny hemorrhages to full blown Hunner's ulcers.
 Do you see where I am going with this?

 The same goes for your bladder....if the pH of the urine is bouncing around all day and you have wounds in your bladder, you are going to know it!